 Finally, an increasingly popular activity is bird watching.
 Over 300 species of birds, like terns, reed warblers and spot gulls, live in the Delta wetlands.
 You are also likely to spot several types of migratory birds, such as flamingos.
 For a guide to outdoor activities in the Ebro River area, take a look at Dave’s Travel Guide – Ebro River Outdoor Activities in Catalonia.

-By Dave from Dave’s Travel Pages
+Contributed by Dave from Dave’s Travel Pages

 Tenerife